 UW-Madison Police Department (608) 264-2677

 Environment, Health & Safety (608) 265-5000

 Physical Plant (608) 263-3333

-University Health Services .
-(608) 265-5600
+University Health Services (608) 265-5600

 City of Madison Police Department (608) 255-2345

 Poison Control (800) 222-1222

-\911 texting is available in Dane County, but isn't available everywhere.
+911 texting is available in Dane County, but isn't available everywhere.
 Check with your local police department to verify.

 - If you're in a vehicle, get out and seek shelter in a nearby well-built structure.
 If you cannot find a well-built structure nearby, seek out a ditch or ravine, which can offer some protection.
 Lay face down, with hands covering your head. - Only when it's safe, leave badly damaged buildings.
-Elevators may not work in damaged buildings (the electrical power may be out or there may be damage to the elevator equipment). - If you are surrounded by debris, be aware that removing some of it can cause other debris or part of the building to collapse.
-If it is not safe or possible to leave the area, stay there until help arrives. - DO NOT attempt to return to the building unless directed to do so by proper authorities. - · DO NOT attempt to turn on or off any utilities or other equipment.
+Elevators may not work in damaged building. - If you are surrounded by debris, be aware that removing some of it can cause other debris or part of the building to collapse.
+If it is not safe or possible to leave the area, stay there until help arrives. - DO NOT attempt to return to the building unless directed to do so by proper authorities. - DO NOT attempt to turn on or off any utilities or other equipment.

-Report all injuries and damage to the UW-Madison Police Department by calling or texting 911.
+Report all injuries and damage to emergency services by calling or texting 911.
 Be prepared to give the following information:

 - · Your name

-- Building name
+- · Building name

 - · Room number you are calling from

-- · Type of injury or damage
+- Type of injury or damage

 - The location of injured person(s) or building damage